 The Hole Story of the Doughnut Activities

 Read the story

 The first step of any book and activity combination should be to actually read the story.
-It ties all of the activities together.
-The Hole Story of the Doughnut is a fairly short story about Captain Hanson, a sailor from the 1800’s that is credited with inventing the doughnut.
+This step is critical because it ties all of the activities together.
+The Hole Story of the Doughnut is a fairly short story about Captain Hanson, a sailor from the 1800’s who is credited with inventing the doughnut.